 The CCSP exam is a 125-question, multiple-choice exam with a four-hour time limit (consider bringing a snack).
-The exam has a total of 1000 possible points and passing requires a score of at least 700.
+The exam has 1,000 possible points, and passing requires a score of at least 700.

 Questions are not equally distributed among the six domains of the exam.
 The breakdown of the exam is as follows:

 - Domain 1: 17%

 - Domain 3: 17%

 The CCSP exam is broken into six domains and numerous subdomains.
 This section provides a brief introduction to each of the subdomains included in the CCSP exam.

 The first domain of the CCSP covers a lot of ground.
 Each of its five subdomains covers a very different aspect of cloud computing.